 When multiple datasets shared identical values across all these features for the same robot platform, we retained only the dataset with the larger number of episodes.
 This decision was made to minimize redundancy while maximizing the diversity of our evaluation set.
 This approach ensures that each included dataset contributes unique information to the benchmark, either through different robot configurations, sensor setups, or task specifications.

 Several additional datasets were excluded from version 0.1 of our benchmark due to technical limitations in their accessibility through the TensorFlow Datasets (TFDS) builder, which is the recommended data loading mechanism for OpenX.
 These compatibility issues will be addressed in future versions of the benchmark as the underlying infrastructure evolves.
 This careful curation process results in a benchmark that balances comprehensive coverage with practical considerations, ensuring that the included datasets provide meaningful evaluation scenarios while maintaining manageable computational requirements.
-The complete list of included and excluded datasets, along with the specific rationale for each curation decision, is provided in Appendix [X].